frederic-perez/AmE-dictionary/data/dictionary.md

 __, so why (even) bother?__
 __, to say the least.__
 __-year-old__ _A 56-year-old retiree._
+__101__ Used to say that a piece of knowledge relating to something is very simple and basic.
+From the practice in US colleges of numbering courses, the initial (introductory) course normally being numbered "101."
 __105s__
 __18-wheeler__ A trucking rig consisting of a tractor and a trailer and typically having eighteen wheels.
 __20/20 vision__ _n_